 - Overcrowded Market: Selling on a marketplace means competing with millions of other brands, suppliers, third party sellers, and individuals.
 It can be difficult to get your products or brand noticed on a marketplace when you are lost among the general white noise.
 This somewhat mediates the greatest benefit that marketplaces offer in the first place: access to customers.

 - Tough Marketplace Rules and Requirements: Marketplaces often have strict rules and requirements related to customer service, fulfilment, delivery times, and returns.
-Some of these requirements can be extremely difficult for smaller sellers to comply with, such as Amazon’s recent announcement that third party sellers are subject to the same refund rules as items shipped by Amazon.
+Some of these requirements can be extremely difficult for smaller sellers to comply with, such as Amazon: Third party sellers are subject to the same refund rules as items shipped by Amazon.
 Such tough rules can lead to extremely small margins.

 - Unresponsive B2B Support: Marketplaces are not business partners.
 They are offering a platform for millions of users to sell and buy products.
 Unless you’re an extremely large company, when issues such as forgeries or unauthorized selling occur they can be difficult to resolve.
 That’s why Birkenstock now refuses to sell its products on Amazon.
 In his article on working with Amazon, Jeremy gives another example: “Amazon’s business-to-business support center is almost entirely automated.
 So, as a brand, if one of your resellers or competitors accuses your company of fraudulent or illegal activity, Amazon will remove your products for two weeks while your lawyer subpoenas the accuser to get it to retract its report.
 You’ll find it nearly impossible to speak with a human at Amazon to state your case.
 How would two weeks without revenue impact your company?”

 - Loss of Control Over the Consumer Experience: When you sell on marketplaces you are essentially training your customers to buy your products from Amazon, Ebay, and/or Walmart.
 Once these habits are formed it becomes much more difficult to redirect customers back to your own stores or ecommerce site.
 Toys R Us experienced this after its 2001 deal with Amazon, when its toysrus.com site sent visitors to its page on Amazon.
 The result?
 Its customers got into the habit of buying toys on Amazon and not just from Toy R Us.
-Many cite this as one of the major reasons behind the toy maker’s recent bankruptcy.
-It’s also why some analysts are worried about Nike’s new partnership with Amazon.
+Many cite this as one of the major reasons behind the toy maker’s bankruptcy.

 Brands and suppliers should be very careful about deciding to sell their products on marketplaces.